Neelix

 Neelix (/ˈniːlᵻks/) is a character in the science fiction television series Star Trek: Voyager, played by actor Ethan Phillips since the series' inception.
-Neelix is an alien native to the distant far side of the galaxy, who has joined the crew of the United Federation of Planets starship USS Voyager as a cook, morale officer and later as ambassador after its being captured by a mysterious shock wave to the Delta Quadrant.
+Neelix is an alien native to the far side of the galaxy, who joins the crew of the United Federation of Planets starship USS Voyager after it is captured and flung to the Delta Quadrant by a mysterious shockwave.
+He serves as a cook, morale officer, and eventual ambassador for the crew.

 Casting

 Neelix was played by actor Ethan Phillips.
-Phillips had a master's degree in fine arts from Cornell University, and had his start in acting performing on Broadway shows.
+Phillips has a master's degree in fine arts from Cornell University, and had his start in acting performing on Broadway shows.

 Biography

 The character of Neelix is from Rinax, a moon of the planet Talax, located in the Delta Quadrant of the show's fictional representation of the Milky Way galaxy.
 His entire family was killed in a conflict with the Haakonian race.

 Neelix was introduced in "Caretaker", the two-part pilot episode of the series, where he was rescued along with his Ocampan lover Kes by the Voyager crew.
 Previously a space trader, Neelix states his familiarity with the Delta Quadrant and appoints himself the ship's cook.
 He later earns the titles of Morale Officer and Chief Ambassador.
 When Naomi Wildman becomes the first baby born aboard Voyager, her mother Samantha names Neelix as her daughter's godfather.

 Neelix departs the show in the seventh season's 23rd episode "Homestead".
 The ship encounters a colony of Talaxians, the last of his species that he is likely to see as the ship travels further from his home, and he chooses to stay with them.
 The character returns for a cameo in the series finale, "Endgame".